 If you’re heading on an extended vacation, consider cleaning your refrigerator out and turning it completely off.
 If you decide to go this route, be sure to leave the refrigerator door propped open and some baking soda inside, which will leave your fridge as refreshed as you after your holiday.

-4. Blinds and curtains
+4. Close blinds and curtains

 While your blinds and curtains obviously aren’t consuming any energy, you can use them to keep the heat out during the summer and in during the winter.
 Be sure to close all blinds and shades to keep the sunshine out and reduce heat gain in your home during the summer.
 During the winter, closing shades and blinds will keep the cold air out.

-5. Power vampires
+5. Defeat sneaky power vampires

 Chargers and computers and printers, oh my!
 While the spooky season should be in October, phantom power usage is a scary thought year-round.
 Before leaving home, be sure to unplug all of your electronics, including TVs, DVD players and game consoles, as well as microwaves, coffee makers, toaster ovens, etc. If this sounds like a bit of a chore, try putting your electronics on smart power strips, which automatically shut down power to products that go into standby mode.
 This will save you the trouble of hunting your home for sneaky power vampires or contorting your body into a pretzel to grab hard-to-reach plugs.
 Unplugging and powering down can also reduce the risk of electrical fires and protect your items from potential power surge damage.
 Just like you, your electronics and appliances need to unplug and unwind.

 Setting your water heater to "vacation mode" can help save energy when no one is home to use hot water.
 Check your user manual for details on how to do this.